 Content – PDF Files & Special Applications

-- All Java applets, scripts and plug-ins (including Acrobat PDF files and PowerPoint files, etc.) and the content within them are accessible to assistive technologies, or else an alternative means of accessing equivalent content is provided (if you’re still using a java applet in 2016, let’s talk)
+- All Java applets, scripts and plug-ins (including Acrobat PDF files and PowerPoint files, etc.) and the content within them are accessible to assistive technologies, or else an alternative means of accessing equivalent content is provided (if your site is still using a java applet, let’s talk)

 - For online form fields be sure to use the LABEL element

 - Include any special instructions within field labels

 - Make sure that form fields are in a logical tab order

 - Include a ‘Skip Navigation’ button to help those using text readers

 Introduction to Semantic HTML

 WAVE Web Accessibility Evaluation Tool

 AChecker – Accessibility Checker